daydreamersjp/causality_analysis_primer/README.md

 $\mathbb{E}[Y|(A=1) \ - \ Y|(A=0)] \ = \ \mathbb{E}[Y|(A=1)] \ - \ \mathbb{E}[Y|(A=0)]$.

-In the insulin example, this happens when the patients given insulin are selected randomly with no influence from any attributional factors to the selection process such as the disease severity, age, etc. In this situation, we can get an unbiased estimate of the effect of insulin by just taking the average difference of *HbA1C* in the population assigned to the treatment group and that in the population assigned to the non-treatment group.
+In the insulin example, this happens when the patients given insulin are the ones selected randomly with no influence from any attributional factors such as the disease severity, age, or etc. In this situation, we can get the unbiased estimate of effect of insulin by just taking the average of difference of *HbA1C* in the population assigned to treatment group and that in the population assigned to non-treatment group.

 $<br \ >$